-I met Nancy at one of my AWOL gatherings.
-We hit it off right away, and after sharing some of our stories with each other, I asked her to consider an interview for this little blog I write.
+I met Nancy at one of my AWOL gatherings (merican Women Of London) during my time abroad.
+We hit it off right away, and after sharing some of our stories with each other, I asked her to consider an interview for the blog.
 Being in healthcare, valuing wellness and helping others, and being a writer herself, she graciously agreed to share a piece of her story with us today.
 It was difficult to trim this interview down…but I encourage you to read through our chat to see if Nancy has advice for you or someone you know!

 Cassie, it is kismet that you and I met!
 And the fact that we met in London makes it even more fascinating.
 I believe that people come into our lives for certain reasons, and you came into mine at a time when I needed a sounding board.
 You helped me validate that my health has changed – for the better – since living overseas, and I’m happy to share my “health” story with your readers.
 Thank you for encouraging me to speak on behalf of people with food allergies, perhaps my tale can give hope to some who have felt the frustration of lifestyle changes, making correct food choices, and the inevitable scary situations that allergies mandate.